 Choose a career that lets you make a difference in the lives of children.
 Learn how kids grow and develop from birth through adolescence.
 Get the hands-on experience you need to work with young people in a variety of settings, from schools to clinics to hospitals.
 Prepare yourself to enter a competitive graduate program in psychology or the social sciences.
-Introducing SNHU's B.A. in psychology with a concentration in child and adolescent development.
+Introducing SNHU's Bachelor of Arts in Psychology with a concentration in Child and Adolescent Development.

 By choosing the concentration in child and adolescent development, psychology majors gain an in-depth understanding on the unique physical, social, psychological and cognitive needs of young people.
 The program stresses experiential learning, so you'll have plenty of opportunities to gain real-world experience by doing internships, a practicum or research and volunteer projects.
 In fact, in many courses you can even choose to work in the field over writing a research paper.
 Your professors will work with you to find opportunities that best match your interests.

-Before you graduate you'll create an e-portfolio that highlights your experiences in the program, from what you learned in the classroom to how you applied it in the real world.
-You'll be able to use this to help get into a graduate program, show your value to an employer, or just show your parents all that you learned.
+Before you graduate, you'll create an e-portfolio that highlights your experiences in the program, from what you learned in the classroom to how you applied it in the real world.
+You'll be able to use this to help get into a graduate program or show your value to an employer.

 Most professors keep classes highly interactive by encouraging participation in class discussions and assigning group-based projects.
 And many professors invite students to participate in special research projects to gain even more professional experience.

 Courses To Prepare You For Your Life & Career

 SNHU's bachelor's in child and adolescent development program includes:

 - General education courses